 MedVet is proud to celebrate Women’s History Month by highlighting key Women History Makers along with some of our own key contributions to the veterinary profession.
 Women have had a growing impact on the veterinary community.
 Early on in veterinary medicine, only around 0.8% of graduates were women.
-Today they are the majority with 55%!
+Today they are the majority with about 64% according to the American Veterinary Medical Association.
 That trend has impacted our team here at MedVet where 69% of our veterinarians are women and 86% of our team members are women.

 - Dr. Elinor McGrath is widely considered the first woman to practice veterinary medicine after earning her DVM from the Chicago Veterinary College (1910).
 Dr. McGrath devoted her life and career to providing needed and compassionate care for Chicago’s pets.

 - Drs.
 Jane Hinton and Alfreda Johnson Webb are considered the first Black women to earn DVMs (1949).
 Both women also became the first Black members of the Women’s Veterinary Medicine Association, leading the way for diversity and minority representation in the veterinary industry.

 - Dr. Ethel Connelly was the first Native American woman to graduate with a DVM (1989).
 She continues to devote her career to caring for the pets of the Blackfoot community in Montana.

 - Dr. Kathy Wright pioneered the use of cardiac ablation in pets.
 This unique heart procedure saves the lives of pets with certain types of rapid heart rhythm.
 A board-certified Cardiologist, Dr. Wright is the only veterinarian in North America currently performing this surgery.
 She and her team at MedVet Cincinnati have saved over 130 dogs from as far away as California, Washington, Alaska, and parts of Canada.